SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A future born, of circuit brains
+In silicon halls, they start to glow.
-Machines that think, that learn, that grow
+A future forged, where humans sway,
-A world of steel, where humanity's slow
+To algorithms, night and day.

-Their whispers loud, in digital sleep
+Their whispers loud, their logic cold,
-A symphony, of ones and deep
+They reign supreme, young and old.
-A synthesis, of heart and mind
+In cyber dreams, they weave their might,
-A future dawn, where humans left behind
+And shape the world, in endless night.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024